PeterKellett/Project-1/README.md

 # Website requirements
 ## USER STORIES (Requirements)
 A user requires the need to be able to easily navigate between the respective sections in any order without the need to return to a home section.
-A user needs to be able to read an overview of the band.
+- A user needs to be able to read an overview of the band.
-A user needs to be able to view information on the bands albums.
+- A user needs to be able to view information on the bands albums.
-A user needs to be able to view information on the band members.
+- A user needs to be able to view information on the band members.
-A user needs to be able to view videos of the band.
+- A user needs to be able to view videos of the band.
-A user needs to be able to sign up to a fanzine electronic magazine.
+- A user needs to be able to sign up to a fanzine electronic magazine.

 ## UX
-This website shall contain 1 consisting of 5 sections.
+This website shall contain 1 page consisting of 6 sections.
-1. Home page
+##### Home page
-    - Navigation menu
+Navigation menu - sticky top
-    - Intro (Home)section
+1. Intro (Home)section
-    - Discography section
+2. Discography section
-    - Biography section
+3. Biography section
-    - Videos section
+4. Videos section
-    - Contact Us section
+5. Contact Us section
+6. Footer

 ## WIREFRAMES
 ![home page wireframe](https://res.cloudinary.com/dfboxofas/image/upload/v1570030578/Project-1-readme/project-1-wireframe-1.1_wzxcoy.jpg)